himansh18131018/ParkingLot/README.md

 * GET http://localhost:8080/parking/open-spots?parkingLotName=ParkingLot3&occupiedSpot=true to get the available spots or occupied spots depending on occupiedSpot value in a parking lot
 * DELETE http://localhost:8080/parking/removeVehicle?vehicleId=13&parkingLotName={name} to remove vehicle and make spot available.

+Hit /initialize api first to create a Parking lot to use that for further features

 You can use React in frontend like me to simple fetch API's and display data

 ScreenShot